-Rolling sand dunes are the backdrop to swimming, hiking and biking along Lake Michigan at Indiana Dunes National Lakeshore.
+Rolling sand dunes are the backdrop to swimming, hiking and biking along Lake Michigan at Indiana Dunes National Park.
 Spread your towel, then spread out—there are casual dining spots, cool shops and comfortable lodgings in nearby Chesterton and Valparaiso.

 Set within is Indiana Dunes State Park; which spreads from beach to marshlands and is a haven to a range of birds.
 Check at the nature center to find out about the day's birding hot spots.